In this section

 Diagnosis and Control of Phytophthora Diseases

-The first step in controlling any of the several diseases caused by Phytophthora spp. is to obtain an accurate diagnosis.
+The first step in managing any of the several diseases caused by Phytophthora spp. is to obtain an accurate diagnosis.
 Although Phytophthora is a recognized disease problem in the Pacific Northwest, it has been misdiagnosed half the time in Oregon.10 A wide variety of cultural and chemical controls can be implemented for Phytophthora problems.
-Time spent collecting all the information for an accurate diagnosis will aid control efforts in the long run.
+Time spent collecting all the information for an accurate diagnosis will aid management efforts in the long run.

 Diagnosing a Phytophthora Problem

 Certain lines of evidence can quickly lead you toward (or away from) a Phytophthora disease diagnosis.
 The evidence is in the field characteristics, field history, and symptoms of the affected plants.
 Knowing the biology of the Phytophthora fungus and conditions that favor its development also helps the diagnosis.2, 3 Plant samples can also be taken to a laboratory for traditional or “high tech” tests to confirm the presence of this fungus-like organism.

 The two main factors to look for when diagnosing Phytophthora-caused plant problems are the pattern of diseased plants and water drainage.
 These factors can be observed in flat open areas, undulating fields, sloped nursery container yards, or even in the greenhouse.
 Phytophthora organisms are commonly referred to as water molds.
 They thrive, grow, reproduce, and infect plant roots in water, saturated soil, and along river banks and ponds.
 Flooded or saturated soils are not favorable to plant growth and can predispose plants to infection.
 Anywhere significant quantities of water collect, accumulate, or flow, Phytophthora spp. can be found.